scottcoughlin2014/quest-slurm-documentation-test/docs/super-slurm.rst

    #SBATCH --time=00:10:00 ## Required: How long will the job need to run (remember different partitions have restrictions on this parameter)
    #SBATCH --nodes=1 ## how many computers/nodes do you need (no default)
    #SBATCH --ntasks-per-node=1 ## how many cpus or processors do you need on per computer/node (default value 1)
-   #SBATCH --mem=1G ## how much RAM do you need per computer/node (this effects your FairShare score so be careful to not ask for more than you need))
+   #SBATCH --mem=1G ## how much RAM do you need per computer/node (this affects your FairShare score so be careful to not ask for more than you need))
    #SBATCH --job-name=sample_job ## When you run squeue -u NETID this is how you can identify the job
    #SBATCH --output=output.log ## standard out and standard error goes to this file

+   # A regular comment in Bash
    module purge all
    module load python-anaconda3
    source activate /projects/intro/envs/slurm-py37-test